-- (a) The manufacturer, distributor, or branch or division thereof has satisfied the notice requirement of paragraph V; - (b) The manufacturer, distributor, or branch or division thereof has acted in good faith;

-(c) The manufacturer, distributor, or branch or division thereof has good cause for the cancellation, termination, nonrenewal, or noncontinuance; and
+- (a) The manufacturer, distributor, or branch or division thereof has satisfied the notice requirement of paragraph V; - (b) The manufacturer, distributor, or branch or division thereof has acted in good faith; - (c) The manufacturer, distributor, or branch or division thereof has good cause for the cancellation, termination, nonrenewal, or noncontinuance; and for cancellation, termination, failure to renew, or refusal to continue any franchise relationship.

-- (1) The New Hampshire motor vehicle industry board finds after a hearing and after ruling on any motion to reconsider that is timely filed in accordance with RSA 357-C:12, VII, that there is good cause for cancellation, termination, failure to renew, or refusal to continue any franchise relationship.
 The new motor vehicle dealer may file a protest with the board within 45 days after receiving the 90-day notice.
 A copy of the protest shall be served by the new motor vehicle dealer on the manufacturer, distributor, or branch or division thereof.
-When a protest is filed under this section, the franchise agreement shall remain in full force and effect and the franchisee shall retain all rights and remedies pursuant to the terms and conditions of such franchise agreement, including, but not limited to, the right to sell or transfer such franchisee's ownership interest prior to a final determination by the board and any appeal; or - (2) The manufacturer, distributor, or branch or division thereof has received the written consent of the new motor vehicle dealer; or - (3) The appropriate period for filing a protest has expired.
+When a protest is filed under this section, the franchise agreement shall remain in full force and effect and the franchisee shall retain all rights and remedies pursuant to the terms and conditions of such franchise agreement, including, but not limited to, the right to sell or transfer such franchisee's ownership interest prior to a final determination by the board and any appeal; or